Lock PDFs from editing, printing, copying

 Download PDF locking software

 Download PDF locking software that uses US Government strength encryption and digital rights management (DRM) controls to lock PDF documents and control their usage.
-Safeguard PDF Security will also lock PDF files to individual computers so they cannot be shared.
+Safeguard PDF Security locks PDF files to individual computers so they cannot be shared.
+And with Safeguard Enterprise PDF DRM you can lock PDFs to domains and IP addresses on an individual user or global basis.